Tel: 020 8524 1505 | Mob: +44 (0) 7879 691344

 The most common causes of sciatica can usually be successfully treated by an osteopath.

 Osteopathic treatment for sciatica can be very effective opening out areas of the spine to reduce pressure on a nerve, relax tight joints and muscles causing referred pain.
-The osteopath will use a range of gentle and calming technique approaches.
+The osteopath will use a range of gentle and calming manipulation approaches.

 What is Sciatica?